Kings Chambers Manchester chambers

 The Legal Cheek View

 Kings Chambers is undoubtedly a northern powerhouse and one of the biggest names on the Northern Circuit.
 Founded in Manchester in 1946, it also has offices in Leeds (which opened in 1996) and Birmingham (opened in 2012).
 Over the years, Kings Chambers has grown exponentially and is now one of just a handful of chambers with more than 100 barristers.
-Between 2018 and 2021, the set’s turnover has soared by 26% from £35 million to £44.2 million.

 For the first 50 years of its life, Kings Chambers operated as a full service chambers.
 However, in 1996 the set stopped doing criminal, family and — for the most part — publicly funded work, to focus exclusively on civil law.

-Instructions flow in across the full range of civil practice areas, with Chambers divided into the following four departments: chancery and commercial law, planning and environmental law, administrative and public law, and personal injury and clinical negligence.
+Instructions flow in across the full range of civil practice areas, with chambers divided into the following four departments: chancery and commercial law, planning and environmental law, administrative and public law, and personal injury and clinical negligence.
 It has both extensive litigation and arbitration experience.
 Despite being based in the North, members are said to work all over the country and also in foreign jurisdictions, including the Cayman Islands, Hong Kong, and the UAE.

 Continue reading

 Planning law is another central area for Kings Chambers — the set even has a Planning Podcast!
 Construction disputes handled by the set range from rights of way for HS2 to Premier League football stadia through to onshore wind farms.
-Recently, Paul Tucker KC and Constanze Bell have advised Liverpool Council in relation to Everton’s proposed new stadium.
-Kings’ planning prowess has also been bolstered by Christopher Katkowski KC — described as “a legend of the Bar” — moving across from Landmark Chambers this year.
+Recently, Paul Tucker KC and Constanze Bell have advised Liverpool Council in relation to Everton’s new waterfront stadium.
+Kings’ planning prowess has also been bolstered by Christopher Katkowski KC — described as “a legend of the bar” — moving across from Landmark Chambers this year.
 Kings is also one of the few chambers outside London to regularly represent clients on matters before the Technology and Construction Court (TCC).
 Indeed, after retiring from the TCC, Judge David Gilliland KC joined Kings Chambers as an arbitrator.

 The administrative and public law department covers a wide array of areas, from the Court of Protection to local government cases.
-Recently, for example, Sam Karim KC has led a Kings Chambers team of licencing specialists who were instructed during the COVID-19 pandemic to challenge various UK government closures and curfews.
+Recently, for example, Sam Karim KC has led a Kings Chambers team of licencing specialists who were instructed during the Covid-19 pandemic to challenge various UK government closures and curfews.
 Members of Kings Chambers take on both public and privately funded work in this area.
 Constanze Bell recently acted for a successful claimant in a “reasons challenge” judicial review.
 The case had a planning element to it — something which is very common at this set.
 A number of barristers are on the Attorney-General’s provincial panel for civil litigation.

 From a rookie barrister’s perspective, there is a range of matters on which to cut your teeth — from supporting more senior lawyers on high profile cases to handling your own matters in lower courts.
 One junior tells us: “For the most part I feel very lucky to do a job that’s varied, throws up complex questions that need researching, and has a fair bit of variety.”

 Kings Chambers emphasises on its website that it has a focus on equality and diversity, and welcomes candidates “from all backgrounds” and “sectors of the community”.
-Indeed, in September 2021, alongside Cornerstone Barristers, Field Court Chambers, Francis Taylor Building, and Landmark Chambers — all other specialist Planning, Property and Public Law sets ― it launched a mentoring scheme for underrepresented groups at the Bar.
+Indeed, in September 2021, alongside Cornerstone Barristers, Field Court Chambers, Francis Taylor Building, and Landmark Chambers — all other specialist planning, property and public law sets — it launched a mentoring scheme for underrepresented groups at the bar.
 The set says that it is looking to develop barristers with an “uncompromising attitude to quality and client service”.

 Kings Chambers recruits through the Pupillage Gateway.
-After application sifting, first-round interviews take place, which are conducted by at least two members of Chambers and last around 15-20 minutes.
+After application sifting, first-round interviews take place, which are conducted by at least two members of chambers and last around 15-20 minutes.
 The second-round interview is more extensive and takes place in front of a panel, typically including at least one KC.
 Candidates are normally asked to deliver a presentation to the panel on a topic of their choice.
 They may also be expected to provide a submission in respect of a problem provided in advance of the interview.
 Kings Chambers states that it is not looking for the “finished article” — it is the purpose of pupillage to produce this.
 The set is, however, looking for candidates with “the potential to become excellent barristers”.

 What The Junior Barristers Say